-Sulfa and Sulfite drugs are quite different from one another, but yet they both play a role in dentistry.
-Allergies to both of them are also fairly common.
+Sulfa and Sulfite drugs are quite different from one another, yet they both play a role in dentistry.
+Allergies to both of them are also reasonably common.

-As mentioned above, allergies to Sulfa drugs are quite common … 3% of the population have ‘sensitivities’ to them.
+As mentioned above, allergies to Sulfa drugs are pretty standard… 3% of the population have ‘sensitivities’ to them.
 Because of this, doctors need to be quite cautious when prescribing them.

 They were first used to treat bacterial infections in the 1930’s.
-They are still prescribed as antibiotics in dentistry and other areas and also found in some medications I.e., diuretics and anticonvulsants.
+They are still prescribed as antibiotics in dentistry and other areas and are also found in some medications, I.e., diuretics and anticonvulsants.

-People confuse the Sulfa’s with the Sulfites; yet they are chemically un-related to one another.
+People confuse the Sulfa with the Sulfites, yet they are chemically unrelated.

 One percent of people are allergic to Sulfites.

-As mentioned in the previous blog, Sulfites (Metabisulfite and Sodium bisulfites) are preservatives which prevent dental local anaesthetic from getting brown.
-The ‘browning’ will decrease the effectiveness of the local anaesthetic.
+As mentioned in the previous blog, Sulfites (Metabisulfite and Sodium bisulphites) are preservatives which prevent dental local anesthetics from getting brown.
+The ‘browning’ will decrease the effectiveness of the local anesthetic.
 Sulfites also act as a preservative by keeping the epinephrine fresh.

 In the next blog, we will wrap up our series on common dental allergies.
-We will look at two types of medication that are used to deal with infections and pain in dentistry respectively, Penicillin and Codeine…until then.
+We will look at two types of medication used to deal with infections and pain in dentistry, respectively: Penicillin and Codeine…until then.